 - Dr. McVail has now accrued sufficient knowledge of the flock through a thorough inspection of the birds, premises, post mortem examinations, and diagnostic tissue submission

-Based on his finding on post mortem exam, he makes a tentative diagnosis of necrotic enteritis, and prescribes and dispenses bacitracin that he believes is therapeutically indicated for administration in the drinking water.
+Based on his finding on post mortem exam, he makes a tentative diagnosis of NE, and prescribes and dispenses bacitracin that he believes is therapeutically indicated for administration in the drinking water.
 Before he does so, he discusses his expectations from lab testing, other possible differential diagnoses, benefits and risks of treatment, the costs associated with diagnostics and treatment in this case, and the risks associated with not treating the birds.
-He checks in with Lorne verbally as he goes to ensure that she understands everything he is saying.
+He checks in with Lorne verbally as he goes to ensure that he understands everything he is saying.

 - Dr. McVail is ensuring that the requirements for informed consent are being addressed before treating Lorne’s flock